 Now the doctors are divided in three major groups.
 The first group is small (could be around 10%) but determined to stick to the morality of the service.
 There are still many doctors – mainly in semi-urban areas—who depend on old clinical methods and refuse to ask for unnecessary investigations and procedures.
 They are very popular in the middle class and lower-class population but are silent.
 The second group-the largest (more than 60%)-are those who meekly follow the trend and join in suggesting the modern investigations and management protocols; they do not wish to antagonize the “powerful”, even when they know that it will not help the patient much.
 In Marathi, Ramdas-swamy advised “don’t take the difficult path often—follow the rest” (Dhopatamarga sodu nako).
 Why take the risk and get beaten up or sued?
-They cannot be blamed as Looters.
+They cannot be blamed as ‘looters’.
 It is the third group which is truly “looters”; they take every opportunity to prescribe the modern technological approach -for a price, of course- and make money.
 Undoubtedly, this group is growing and could form about 15 to 20% of the doctors.
-They are bringing disreputation to the medical profession.
-The people are losing faith in doctors due to this group; though most people still have faith in their own doctors. “luckily, we have a good doctor” they would say.
-Overall doctors have NOT lost their conscience and try to do their best, under the circumstances.
+They are bringing disrepute to the medical profession.
+The people are losing faith in doctors due to this group; although most people still have faith in their own doctors, “luckily, we have a good doctor” they would say.
+Overall doctors have NOT lost their conscience and they try to do their best, under the given circumstances.
 After all it is unfair to expect the doctors to be very moral when the society in general is hopping mad to earn unscrupulously.
 George Bernard Shaw rightly said – a 100 years ago- “as far as conscience goes, doctors have it just as much as all other sections of the society—not a little more, not a little less”

 How can we improve the situation?